pandas-dev/pandas/doc/source/enhancingperf.rst

 ----------------------------------------

 For many use cases writing pandas in pure Python and NumPy is sufficient.
-In some computationally heavy applications however, it can be possible to achieve sizeable speed-ups by offloading work to `cython <http://cython.org/>`__.
+In some computationally heavy applications however, it can be possible to achieve sizable speed-ups by offloading work to `cython <http://cython.org/>`__.

 This tutorial assumes you have refactored as much as possible in Python, for example